 Today, we continue supplying Valnes with our smart lock devices.
 We designed a manageable production test jig, where testing for errors became minuscule, while the whole process is mostly automated.

 Working with Valnes gave us a lot of insights on how to maximise the value of development and what more effective means of communication we should implement as a team.
 One of the main lessons we learned is the need to document everything when working across different teams.
 Initially, a lot of information was given to us verbally through various discussions which left a lot of questions on the table in later developments.
 So in the following projects, we have always put extra effort into documenting our client’s requirements and how we can structure the information in a way that is understandable for both the client and our team.

 Secondly, we were reassured about the importance of pre-testing – especially if it involves low-power devices.
-In such cases, it is crucial that we measure precisely the necessary voltage and give a detailed valuation of the expected life span regarding the size of the battery.
+In such cases, we must measure precisely the necessary voltage and give a detailed valuation of the expected life span regarding the size of the battery.

 In this project, we also had to develop a lot of different variants of the product.
 We were successful in the end, but it came with lots of unexpected integration problems and stress for our development team.
 Moving on, we have been more mindful about agreeing to build a wide variety of different products and prefer to design a single product, doing that exceptionally well.

 Lastly, we now have a wide array of experience in choosing an EMS provider.
 The experience from building the smart lock gave us a good insight into what is necessary to provide the quality for our client that we set out to achieve.
 After working with Valnes, we are now well connected with high-quality EMS providers who we are working with to this day.

 Developing Next-Generation Solutions with Valnes

 Today, we are continuing our cooperation with Valnes and still supply our designed devices for them.
 By now, we have also started to discuss developing the next generation of smart locks and other access systems.